FlyGlas/WMRP/README.md

 * USB for debugging and firmware update
 * clean and small enclosure
 * 4 mm safety socket for power supply and potential equalisation (ESD protection)

+The BOM in the layout folder includes only the parts on the PCB(s).

 Parts (not on pcb):
 * lcd display from ebay "Blue I2C 1602"